Skallwar/GSL1680/README.md

 [Tested with ESP32 DEV KIT V1]
 - Note: Wake pin is optional
+- INT pin is recommended, or multiple readings must be made to be sure of the data.

 ## Thanks
 Information gleaned from https://github.com/rastersoft/gsl1680 and various other sources